materialsproject/fireworks/docs/dynamic_wf_tutorial.rst

 Many workflows require some type of dynamicism.
 For example, a FireWork might need data from a previous FireWork in order to perform its task.
 The second FireWork won't know what to run until the first one completes.
 In a more complicated example, we might even want to create new FireWorks automatically depending on the results of the current FireWork.

+This tutorial can be completed from the command line, but some knowledge of Python is suggested.
+In this tutorial, we will run examples on the central server for simplicity.
+One could just as easily run them on a FireWorker if you've set one up.

 A workflow that passes data
 ===========================
 Let's imagine a workflow in which the first step adds the numbers 1 + 1, and the second step adds the number 10 to the result of the first step.
 The second step doesn't know in advance what the result of the first step will be; the first step must pass its output to the second step after it completes.
 The final result should be 10 + (1 + 1) = 12.
 Visually, the workflow looks like: